Michael Lee-Chin: Investments 1990–2005

-Private life
+Personal life

 In 1974, he married Vera Lee-Chin, a Ukrainian Canadian whom he had met at university.
 They separated in 1997 and are now divorced.
 Vera Lee-Chin had contested the terms of the separation agreement, claiming that Lee-Chin did not disclose his actual wealth at the time of the separation.
 The couple had three children, Michael Jr., Paul, and Adrian.

-Mr. Lee-Chin now lives with his wife Sonya Lee-Chin, with whom he has fraternal-twin daughters, Elizabeth and Maria, in Burlington, Ontario.
+Lee-Chin now lives with his wife Sonya Lee-Chin, with whom he has fraternal-twin daughters, Elizabeth and Maria, in Burlington, Ontario.

+Wealth

+Forbes first added Lee-Chin to its billionaires list in 2010.
+Since, his estimated net worth has fluctuated between $1 billion and $2 billion, with it pegged at $1.4 billion as of June 2023.

+Lee-Chin is well-known in Ontario, Canada as a prolific car collector, specifically of Ferraris.
+His collection includes a LaFerrari, Ferrari 599 GTO, Ferrari F12tdf, and Ferrari Enzo.

+In 2021, Lee-Chin took delivery of a 115.10m (377.6ft) Lürssen superyacht named Ahpo, worth an estimated US$354 million (CA$474 million).
+During its construction, Ahpo was known as Project Enzo, paying tribute to Lee-Chin's love of Ferraris.
+In 2023, after just over one year of ownership, Lee-Chin sold Ahpo to fellow Canadian billionaire Patrick Dovigi, who subsequently renamed the yacht to Lady Jorgia.

 Philanthropy

 In 2003, he made headlines when he pledged to donate $30 million to the Royal Ontario Museum (ROM) of which a third had been paid as of 2015.
 He also provided a $10 million gift to the Rotman School of Management at the University of Toronto.
 The gift established the Michael Lee-Chin Family Institute for Corporate Citizenship at the Rotman School of Management, University of Toronto.
 The Lee-Chin Institute's purpose is to help current and future business leaders integrate corporate citizenship into business strategy and practices.

 In September 2014, Lee-Chin and his family donated $10 million to the Joseph Brant Hospital Foundation.

 Michael Lee-Chin and family received the 2015 Association of Fundraising Professionals' (Golden Horseshoe Chapter) National Philanthropy Award in the category of Outstanding Philanthropist.